ADHD; Focus & Executive Function: A Neuroscience Guide

 What ADHD, Focus, And Executive Function Really Mean

-Before you can change anything, you need clear language.
-Most people hear words like ADHD, focus, and executive function all the time, but no one has ever broken them down in a way that actually feels useful.
+Before you can change anything about ADHD focus and executive function, you need clear language that reflects what the brain is actually doing.
+Most people hear words like ADHD, focus, and executive function all the time, but no one has ever broken these terms down in a way that connects them to specific prefrontal cortex processes and dopamine signaling patterns.

-ADHD stands for attention-deficit/hyperactivity disorder, but that name is misleading.
+ADHD stands for attention-deficit/hyperactivity condition, but that name is misleading.
 People with ADHD do not have “no attention.”
 They have attention and focus that are hard to aim, hard to hold, and highly sensitive to interest, emotion, and reward.
 ADHD focus is often strong when you love something and very weak when you do not.
+According to Faraone (2021), ADHD reflects widespread differences in catecholamine signaling across multiple cortical and subcortical regions, not simply a deficit in one area.

 Focus is your ability to aim your attention at one thing on purpose.
 Healthy focus lets you stay with a task long enough to finish it, even when it is boring or difficult.
 In ADHD, focus often jumps to whatever is new, exciting, urgent, or emotional instead of what you chose.
 ADHD focus and executive function together decide whether you stay with that task or spin away from it.